AbouT

 Once Upon a Time and

-Attila (ASC Award Winner for Outstanding Cinematography).
-He recently shot Amazon’s epic
+(ASC Award Winner for Outstanding Cinematography).
+Recent work includes Amazon’s epic

 Bosch Legacy.

 He has been a vice-president of the American Society of Cinematographers and is a member of the Academy of Motion Pictures.
+He represents the United States as a board member in IMAGO.
 In between projects, he mentors & teaches guest classes at AFI, NYU, USC, UCLA and the Maine Media Workshops.